 Bookkeeping is one component of the complete accounting system.
 Accounting begins where bookkeeping ends and has a broader vision than bookkeeping.

-Bookkeepers typically enter data more regularly than accountants do, perhaps entering many transactions daily
+Bookkeepers typically enter data more regularly than accountants, perhaps entering many daily transactions.

-Accountants typically work only at the end of the period or season to close books.
+Accountants work only at the end of the period or season to close books.

-Most companies require both bookkeeping and accounting knowledge, but might prefer one over the other depending on their size, industry sector, needs, etc.
+Most companies require bookkeeping and accounting knowledge but might prefer one depending on their size, industry sector, needs, etc.

-Bookkeepers are more common in small businesses while accountants are found more often in large firms.
+Bookkeepers are common in small businesses, while accountants are often found in large firms.